Linaro/Connect/_posts/sfo15/2015-09-22-sfo15-210-kernel-mainline-status-of-mobile-chipsets.markdown

 - sfo15
 comments: false
 date: 2015-09-22 00:00:00
-excerpt: "In this session, Tim Bird will discuss the mainline status of several ARM SoCs used in mobile products.
+excerpt: "In this session, Tim Bird will discuss the mainline status of several Arm SoCs used in mobile products.
 The average phone uses kernel software that is 3 years old, 20 versions behind mainline, and has 1 to 3 million lines of code out-of-tree.
   Tim will describe the \u201CDevice Mainlining\u201D project of the Linux Foundation